fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

 Before starting to make use of the SDK features, the GPS location must be passed from the client app to the SDK and to have the best results, it should be kept updated:

     val locationCallback = object : LocationCallback() {
         override fun onLocationResult(locationResult: LocationResult) {
             currentLocation = locationResult.lastLocation

             //Set SDK Location
             fmLocationManager.setLocation(
                 currentLocation.latitude,
                 currentLocation.longitude
             )
             Log.d(TAG, "onLocationResult: ${locationResult.lastLocation}")
         }
     }

-Then you can start or stop localizing using the following calls (done based on the 'Localize' toogle on the demo app):
+Then you can start or stop localizing using the following calls (done based on the 'Localize' toogle on the demo app).
+Note, to start localizing, you must provide an `appSessionId`, which is an identifier used for billing and tracking purposes:

     // Start getting location updates
-    fmLocationManager.startUpdatingLocation()
+    fmLocationManager.startUpdatingLocation(appSessionId: String)

     // Stop getting location updates
     fmLocationManager.stopUpdatingLocation()